 Tallahassee: Mountain biking

-You may not think of the state’s capital as one of the best places for nature lovers in Florida, but Tallahassee has plenty to offer when it comes to outdoor adventure.
+You may not think of the state’s capital as one of the best places to visit in Florida for nature lovers, but Tallahassee has plenty to offer when it comes to outdoor adventure.
 Bikers, in particular, will definitely enjoy their time here.

 While Tallahassee isn’t exactly mountainous, there are hundreds of miles of exhilarating mountain biking trails in and around the city.
 Trail options are comprehensive, with equally great options for beginners and experts.
 Munson Hills Trail, a beautiful journey through the longleaf pine trees of the Apalachicola National Forest, is a fun ride for all skill levels.

 Looking to make a full day of riding?
 Consider heading to the coast along The Historic Railroad State Trail.
 The 16 miles of paved pathway on this trail ends in St. Marks, a quaint town on the coast.

 Furthermore, nature lovers will love paying a visit to the Tallahassee Museum.
 Here, you can zipline on a challenging obstacle course overlooking all the flora and fauna of the region.
 Keep your eye out for animals like the Florida panther and black bear which call this place home.